vmware-archive/lobot/README.md

 * The full [Travis CI](http://travis-ci.org) environment on Ubuntu 12.04
 * A Jenkins frontend for monitoring your builds

-After you add `gem "lobot"` to your Gemfile, all you'll need to do is run the following commands:
+After you install `lobot`, all you'll need to do is run the following commands:

     [lobot configure] - COMING SOON - See Setup for now. lobot create